reliance timber white color logo version

 3. Test the Weight

-A hand-hewn beam is always heavier than a rough sawn beam that a machine has cut, so make sure you pick it up and check the weight.
+A hand-hewn beam is always heavier than a rough sawn beam that a machine has cut because they are made from solid, dense wood.

 4. Check the Edge